ritaturk/xenko-docs/manual/getting-started/install-xenko.md

 # Install Xenko

-Xenko is a powerful cross-platform [Game Engine](xref:game-engine) which helps to build games quickly and easily.
+Xenko is a powerful cross-platform [Game Engine](xref:game-engine) which helps to build games and applications that need game elements quickly and easily.
+Xenko consists of the following features:

+* Real-time high quality 3D rendering
+* Physics simulation
+* Audio engine

 To work with Xenko Game Engine, you must first download the installer, and then install Xenko.

 This page shows the steps to download and install Xenko Game Engine on your system.